a412h/Dragon2/README.md

 Tested on Ubuntu 24.04

 ## Prerequisites
-Tested with a Nvidia RTX 4000 generation card
+Tested with Nvidia RTX 4000 and RTX 5000 generation cards

 ## Build and run